everycure-org/matrix/docs/src/releases/posts/2024-11-01v0.2.2/post.md

 - **Enhanced data coverage:** A richer and more up-to-date knowledge graph for broader insights.
 - **Improved prediction accuracy:** Leveraging the combined power of RTX 2.10 and ROBOKOP enhances the reliability of predictions.
+- **Standardized release in BigQuery:** The Every Cure KG will now be released as a dataset in [BigQuery](https://console.cloud.google.com/bigquery?project=mtrx-hub-dev-3of&ws=!1m4!1m3!3m2!1smtrx-hub-dev-3of!2srelease_v0_2_2). [^1]

 ### 2. Translator project based synonymization 🔗

 The synonymization system has been overhauled, replacing the previous ARAX based implementation with a more scalable solution hosted by the translator project.

 - **Improved data consistency:** More precise mapping of drug and disease synonyms for better data integration.
-The API is able to synonymize more nodes and node types.
+The API is able to synonymize more nodes and node types across all KGs. [^2]
 - **Preprocessing Pipeline Integration:** Synonymization is now part of the preprocessing pipeline, streamlining the data preparation process.
+- **Synonymization of drug, disease and medical inputs**: We aligned the synonymization across the pipeline, all leveraging the same API now.

 ### 3. Advanced Evaluation Methodologies 📈